 - 14. Acknowledgements: for title TNR, low caps, 8p, bold, left; for body TNR, low caps, 8p, left, immediately after the title.
 No more than 3 rows. - 15.
-The institutional affiliation of author(s) will be placed after acknowledgements using TNR, 8p, left - 16.
-Corresponding address.
-The complete mailing address, a single telephone number, a single fax number, and a single e-mail address for the corresponding author should be included just after the institutional affiliation of the authors.
-Papers presented without addresses will be rejected..
+The institutional affiliation of author(s) will be placed after acknowledgements using TNR, 8p, left List the institutions in which the work was carried out and identify the affiliations of all authors and their institutions, departments, or organizations by use of superscript lower case numbers (1, 2 etc.).
+The asterisk symbol \ in superscript should be reserved for the author to whom correspondence should be addressed by e-mail.